 Take a room with bare walls, "hard" furniture and no carpeting.
 With nothing to absorb the sound, music and movie soundtracks will lack definition and essentially turn to mush as sound waves bounce off the walls, floor and ceiling over and over again.
 Introducing carpeting, plush furniture and some strategically placed absorptive panels into the room will go along way toward taming acoustics in a "live" room.

-At the opposite end of the spectrum is a "dead" room - one with carpeting, heavy drapes and overstuffed furniture, all of which absorb sound to the point where music and movie soundtracks seem sterile and, well…dead.
+At the opposite end of the spectrum is a "dead" room — one with carpeting, heavy drapes and overstuffed furniture, all of which absorb sound to the point where music and movie soundtracks seem sterile and, well, dead.

 The thing is, for most of us the words "acoustical treatment" conjure images of tacky foam and egg crates stapled to walls.
-The good news is, the science of acoustics has an art component - literally.
+The good news is, the science of acoustics has an art component — literally.
 Today's home theater designers and acousticians have a range of décor-friendly acoustical treatments to choose from, some of which may surprise you.
-Let's have a look a few of the options.

 Love Eric Clapton?
 Crazy about Coltrane?
 Consider an acoustical panel that places your favorite musician right in the room with you.
 Available solutions include a variety of photography and artwork, including musician portraits.